Health examinations

 Basic health checkup and optional examination

-Examination period: one time during the period from April 1st, 2022, to March 31st, 2023 (until the resignation date (the day before the disqualification date))
+Examination period: Once within the period from April 1st to March 31st of the following year, every year (the day before the disqualification date)

 Test items for each health checkup